-Other benefits are found in the tools that collect data - data used for analysis of performance metrics as well as data used to automate K-Loop adjustments and Kanban sizing.
+- Ernie Smith, Lean Event Facilitator in the Lean Enterprise Forum at the University of Tennessee and Kanban sizing.
 Analytics can also help supply chain managers to quickly adjust the system to take into account spike demands, increasing demand trends and conversely, decreasing demand trends.